tock/tockloader/docs/tickv.md

 Compute the SipHash24 for the given key.
-We always pad the key to be 64 bytes by adding zeros.

 ### \_hash\_key\_int